ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Apply access management tags to a block storage volume
 {: #storage-add-access-mgt-tags}

-Access management tags are metadata you can add to your block storage volumes to help organize access control resource relationships.
+Access management tags are metadata that you can add to your block storage volumes to help organize access control resource relationships.
 You first create the tag and then apply it to a new volume or to an existing volume.
 You can apply the same access management tag to multiple block storage volumes.
 You then assign access to the tag in IAM.
 Optionally, you can create an IAM access group and manage users.

 Access management tags are not used by [backup policies](/docs/vpc?topic=vpc-backup-use-policies) to create backup snapshots.
 Backup snapshots are created when user tags match backup policy tags for target resources to volume user tags.
 {: note}